The Complementary Roles of Medications and Counselling or Therapy for Psychological Distress

 Drugs for Treating Depression, Bipolar Disorder, Obsessive-Compulsive Disorder and Other Distress

-Many of the so-called mental disorders explored within this section -- including depression, bipolar disorder, obsessive-compulsive disorder, and more -- are being successfully treated with medications ("pharmacotherapy") as well as counselling and therapy.
-Some of the most popular drugs prescribed for these and other forms of psychological distress are described in the CounsellingResource.com Medications Centre.
+Many of the so-called mental disorders explored within this section — including depression, bipolar disorder, obsessive-compulsive disorder, and more — are being successfully treated with medications (“pharmacotherapy”) as well as counselling and therapy.
+Some of the latest information available on clinical trials of medications used in mental health are available at our Trial Bulletin site.